Abandoned Pennsylvania Turnpike

-The Abandoned Pennsylvania Turnpike is the common name of a 13 mi stretch of the Pennsylvania Turnpike that was bypassed in 1968 when a modern stretch opened to ease traffic congestion in the tunnels.
-In this case, the Sideling Hill Tunnel and Rays Hill Tunnel were bypassed, as was one of the Turnpike's travel plazas.
-The bypass is located just east of the heavily congested Breezewood interchange for Interstate 70 (I-70) eastbound at what is now I-76 exit 161.
+The Abandoned Pennsylvania Turnpike is the common name of a 13 mi stretch of the Pennsylvania Turnpike that was replaced in 1968 by a new stretch.
+This was done to eliminate traffic congestion caused by the two lane Sideling Hill Tunnel and Rays Hill Tunnel.
+Due to this the Cove Valley travel plaza was demolished.
+The 1968 alignment is east of the heavily congested Breezewood interchange for Interstate 70 (I-70) eastbound at what is now I-76 exit 161.
+This was replaced two years after that alignment opened.
 The section of the turnpike was at one time part of the South Pennsylvania Railroad.
+The property is now officially named The Old PA Pike Trail.

 History

 Opening and realignment

 When the Pennsylvania Turnpike opened in 1940, it was known as the "Tunnel Highway" because it traversed seven tunnels: from east to west, Blue Mountain, Kittatinny Mountain, Tuscarora Mountain, Sideling Hill, Rays Hill, Allegheny Mountain, and Laurel Hill.
 There was one tunnel through each mountain, and the highway was reduced to a single lane in each direction through each tunnel.
 These tunnels were originally built as part of the South Pennsylvania Railroad.
 The Quemahoning, Negro Mountain, and original Allegheny Mountain tunnels were bypassed during the original construction of the turnpike.